 (JFW) is a family-owned company that crafts award-winning wines of distinct character and quality.
-With a focus on sustainable viticulture practices, responsible vineyard and natural resource management and unparalleled winemaking, the family’s portfolio comprise more than 40 renowned wineries.
+With a focus on sustainable viticulture practices, responsible vineyard and natural resource management, and unparalleled winemaking, the family’s portfolio comprises more than 40 renowned wineries.
 In addition to their acclaimed California producers, JFW includes fine wines from France, Chile, Italy, and Australia.

 Founded in 1982 by wine pioneer, entrepreneur and philanthropist Jess Jackson, JFW and its various wineries are led by chairman & proprietor Barbara Banke and the Jackson family.
 The Kendall-Jackson Estate Gardens offer seven distinct garden spaces.
 Some are educational in nature; some planted solely for beauty.
 Still, others provide the fruit, vegetables, and herbs that inspire the Food & wine pairings created by our Culinary Team.
 A veritable cornucopia of beauty and flavor, the gardens are a core component of our commitment to food and wine education.